ahkscript/libcrypt.ahk/README.md

 libcrypt.ahk
 ============

-A collection of crypting function from the community
+A collection of crypting functions from the community